miiizen/Compiler/README.md

 ### Windows
 There is no support for linking LLVM on Windows because I have no idea how to make it work.
 ~~Just open the folder in visual studio if you are using it and it has support for cmake projects, or use cmake CLI/GUI to generate the solution files in the build directory and then open~~

+## Testing
+There are a set of sample programs which the compiler should be tested with.
+These are run from a python script.
+In order to run the tests, first build the compiler in the `build/` directory before changing to the `test/` directory and running the script.
+Expected ouputs can be defined in the test programs with `#EXPECT:x` where x is the expected numerical output.
+In addition, `#EXPECT:FAIL` can be used to specify a program for which compilation should fail.